 In this tutorial, we will show you how to install phpMyAdmin on CentOS 7.
 For those of you who didn’t know, phpMyAdmin is a web-based client written in PHP for managing MySQL and MariaDB databases.
 It provides a user-friendly web interface to access and manage your databases.
 To ease usage to a wide range of people, phpMyAdmin is being translated into 72 languages and supports both LTR and RTL languages.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation phpMyAdmin on CentOS 7.
+I will show you the step-by-step installation phpMyAdmin on CentOS 7.

 Install phpMyAdmin on CentOS 7